What are the different types of treatment for addiction?

 Opioid Treatment Programs

 Patients who are addicted to opioids such as heroin and prescription painkillers like oxycodone attend specialized outpatient drug rehab facilities to get replacement medications like methadone and suboxone.
-The most effective programs also provide counselling and other services.
+The most effective programs also provide counseling and other services.

 Ready to get help?

-The focus in therapeutic communities is on resocializing and the programs community becomes a part of the therapeutic process.
+The focus in therapeutic communities is on resocializing and the program’s community becomes a part of the therapeutic process.
 Other addicts in recovery serve as role models and the staff act as authorities and guides.
 Therapeutic communities provide structure and help addicts become accountable, responsible and productive.

 Support groups are a great way for addicts to find confidants that want to change.
 Many times, addicts feel like they are alone as their family members have never experienced the diseases of addiction.
-By interacting with other addicts via support group platforms, addicts are able to find similar like minded individuals who also want to change.
+By interacting with other addicts via support group platforms, addicts are able to find similar like-minded individuals who also want to change.

-Support groups do a great job of associating milestones in sobriety with awards and helping trigger positive endorphins ny giving trophies or prize badges.
-For example, in Alcoholics Anonymous active members receive pins or badges based on the amount of months of sobriety they have achieved.
+Support groups do a great job of associating milestones in sobriety with awards and helping trigger positive endorphins by giving trophies or prize badges.
+For example, in Alcoholics Anonymous active members receive pins or badges based on the number of months of sobriety they have achieved.
 These badges are presented in front of the group and help the addict feel accomplished with their progress in front of their peers.
 It also leads to a team spirit mentality where they do not want to let the other group members down in knowing that they have slipped up in their treatment program.

 One-one-one treatment can take place with licensed mental health professionals like psychologists and psychiatrists who specialize in helping people with substance abuse disorders.
-While an addiction counsellor might help someone recognize and understand the nature of their substance problem and promote strategies for recovery, most are not qualified to conduct in-depth psychotherapy unless they have received professional training.
+While an addiction counselor might help someone recognize and understand the nature of their substance problem and promote strategies for recovery, most are not qualified to conduct in-depth psychotherapy unless they have received professional training.